-Neither of the funded retirement plans directly holds Company stock in the plan's portfolio.
+None of the funded retirement plans directly holds Company stock in the plan's portfolio.

 Income taxes: Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 The Company evaluates the recoverability of tax assets generated on a state-by-state basis from net operating losses apportioned to that state.
-Management uses a more likely than not threshold to make that determination and has concluded that at December 31, 2007, a valuation allowance against the deferred tax assets is not necessary.
+Management uses a more likely than not threshold to make that determination and has concluded that at December 31, 2008, a valuation allowance against certain deferred tax assets is necessary, as discussed in Note 6.